Praqma/CoDe-exchange-malmo/thestart.md

 ## Manifest

+### Notes 2020-04-16

+- recreate this repo to CDE Malmö, call it something else, CDEwow/lol
+  - this should be generated as gh-pages.
+  - domain name
+- create Gerrit repo in CDEM (find if there are configuration for Gerrit)
+- jenkins, clean up and push to CDEM

+#### Way of working

+*on a normal CDEM day*

+beer, beverages, crisps, snacks
+  <- requirement: a filled cabinet

+chit chat

+max 6 people (E+A+another+3)

+topic in general is already decided, so maybe some kind of presenting it (kickstarting the meeting)
+  <- requirement: one of us need to be prepared to take this (5-10 min)

+brainstorm what problem we want to solve

+figure out how to solve it
+  <- requirement: whatever we do, it's going to be open

+maybe we work on something that has a repo, then we contribute to it.
+  <- requirement: Fork to CDEM, adding the participants as users to the repo

+we will figure out where to keep the work if it becomes a thing we create repos in CDEM, adding the participants as users to the repo

+(First one with super-friendly peeps)

 ### Notes 2020-04-09

 - Naming - we don't want DevOps and CoDe is confusing.
 CI/CD or Continuous Delivery both could work.